depicciottodali-ops/DataFrame-Snake/README.md

 - A desktop game built with Python, pygame, pandas, and SQLite
 - A shareable browser version in [play.html](play.html)

-## Features

-- Start menu with player name entry
-- Blinking typing cursor in the name input box
-- Pixel-style snake movement on a square grid
-- Pause screen, game-over screen, and leaderboard screen
-- Local score and session saving in SQLite for the desktop version
-- Local browser leaderboard storage for the web version

 ## Project Files

 - `main.py` - desktop Snake game built with Python and pygame